Visually expressed structural forms

 The visual expression of a structure requires an understanding of structural function, for example:

-- Braced frames with simple connections and vertical bracing are the simplest structural solution and there are various ways in which the connections and bracing may be used to visual effect.
+- Braced frames with nominally pinned connections and vertical bracing are the simplest structural solution and there are various ways in which the connections and bracing may be used to visual effect.

 - Rigid or continuous frames are often used in low-rise buildings or in large-span structures, and their connections are an important part of the design solution.